SamErde/samerde.github.io/_posts/2023-12-08-return-multiple-objects-from-a-powershell-function.md

 Radish
 ```

-The array names are gone, so if you want to reference a specific “thing” from the function, you have to find a creative way to get it.
+The array names are gone, so if you want to reference a specific type of food from the results, you have to find a creative way to get it.
+What if you need to enumerate the TreeFruit array, and then enumerate the RootVegetable array later in a different function?

 We can try using imatch to find arrays that might contain words we know:
 ```powershell